Combodo/iTop/readme.txt

 In CLI mode, do not depend on the current directory for synchro/import.php and synchro/synchro.php: the scripts can now be run from anywhere.
 New module to easily manage attachments in one click instead of creating a separate 'Document' object.
 If this module is installed, portal users will create attachments instead of linked documents when uploading files with their ticket
 Added a new type of 'Trigger': TriggerOnPortalUpdate, called when the end-user updates a ticket via the portal.
+The deadlines display format can be configured.
+Lists can be displayed either as combo boxes (default and original behavior) or radio buttons, either horizontal or vertical.
+In the templates or menus, the sort order can be specified.
+Developers: DisplayBareProperties now called both in read and edition modes.

 Bugs fixed
 ----------